Try Drip free for 14 days

 Make it easy for them.
 Make the transaction as seamless as possible.
 Include CTA buttons that directly link your store to ensure that people can easily purchase the product.

 Provide the deets.
 Include product details like an image, description, review, or price in the body of the email.

-To include specific products in your emails you’ll need to set up Workflow triggers a specific way.
+To include specific products in your emails you’ll need to set up Workflow triggers in a specific way.

 Configure Your Workflow

-To get started with Browse Abandonment install one of our pre-built workflows, or build your own.
-Our pre-built workflows have Triggers already defined to work with your ecommerce platform and include recommended Action and Delay steps.
+To get started with Browse Abandonment install one of our pre-built Workflows, or build your own.
+Our pre-built Workflows have Triggers already defined to work with your ecommerce platform and include recommended Action and Delay steps.

 Edit Your Trigger

 Configure your Triggers to align with your ecommerce platform.

 Shopify: Order created, Checkout created, and Checkout updated